 UX designers must ensure that the design is accessible, so they test it on multiple browsers.
 They also have to ensure that the design is compatible with assistive technologies.
 That way, differently-abled people using assistive tools can concentrate on their energies on their needs.

-As the UX designer uses accessibility in UX design, they must also use various tools to determine how to further it.
+As the UX designer uses accessibility in UX design, they must also use ui ux testing to determine how to further it.
 They hardly wait till the end to conduct tests; instead, they do them every step of the way, so that they don’t design an app or website that might not work for some users.